 - A Charitable Lead Unitrust pays a fixed percentage to the Mount, leaving the remainder to the donor or other individuals.

-The trust must pay the annuity amount or a fixed percentage of the trust assets annually to the College for a term of years, or over the life, or lives, of an individual or individuals.
+The trust must pay the annuity amount or a fixed percentage of the trust assets annually to the University for a term of years, or over the life, or lives, of an individual or individuals.

 - The Mount receives an immediate gift of income.

 - The donor or her or his family receives the assets after the term expires.

 - The donor can receive an income tax deduction for the present value of future payments to the Mount.

 - The donor is taxed only on income earned but not distributed to charity, and the amount of realized short-term and long-term capital gains not distributed to charity.